getgauge/docs.gauge.org/writing-specifications.rst

 Parameters
 ----------

-Steps can be defined to take values as parameters so that they can be re-used with different parameter values.
+Steps can be defined to take values as parameters so that these can be re-used with different parameter values.

 .. code-block:: gauge